SolidBlock-cn/extshape/with_blockus/UpdateLog-en.md

 # Update log (for Blockus part)

+### 3.1.6

+- Fit the new version Blockus 2.17.3 and 2.16.6, since Blockus has added stairs, slab and wall for some square blocks, this mod no longer adds these blocks.
+For these blocks, old block and item ids namespaced `extshape_blockus` are registered as an alias for ids namespace `blockus`.
+For example, block and item ID `extshape_blockus:marble_squares_slab` will be equivalent to `blockus:marble_squares_slab`.
+    - Now blocks of chocolate blocks can be directly cut into blocks of chocolate squares in the stonecutter.
+- See the update log for 3.1.6-beta.3.

 ### 3.1.6-beta.3

 - Fixed the issue that gingham wool is incorrectly sorted in the Creative Mode inventory.